What is the Best Swiss Bank in 2025?

 The price of features

-The base price of a bank account is essential, but we should not forget to look at the features’ prices.
+The base price of a bank account is essential, but we should also consider the prices of the features.

 First, you want a free debit card.
 You can find several banks with free debit cards, so there is no reason to pay for a debit card!
 You should not use it too much, of course.
 You should only use it to withdraw money.
 And you can use it if you cannot use a credit card.